 Joey Lecky graduated with his MS in 2016.
 His Masters thesis work focused on producing maps of cumulative human impact on the marine environment of Hawai‘i using the best available existing spatial information.
 In addition to geospatial analysis, his project involved assessing ecosystem vulnerability to various threats through expert knowledge elicitation.
 The results of this project fill a critical gap that is needed by marine managers and communities as they attempt to implement ecosystem based management and coastal and marine spatial planning.
 Joey currently works as a geographic information systems (GIS) specialist for NOAA's Integrated Ecosystem Assessment.

 Shanna Grafeld graduated with her MS in December 2015, with a thesis focused on a collaboration applying Atlantis Ecosystem Model.
 Shanna applied the fisheries and economic sub-models to Guam, and led an economic valuation of coral reef ecological attributes potentially important to the SCUBA diving industry in Guam.
 This study identified key aspects of coral reefs that may require further protection or restoration in order to sustain the local SCUBA diving industry, while also defining coral reef bio-indicators that can enable managers gain further insight into socio-economic implications of policy-making.
 Shanna obtained her B.S. in Natural Resources, with a minor in fisheries and wildlife management from Oregon State University.
-She is currently working on a study for Conservation International Hawaii on the value chain of reef fish in Hawaii.
+She recently published a study for Conservation International Hawaii on the value chain of reef fish in Hawaii.

 Marcus Peng graduated with his MS in Fall 2014.
 His capstone focused on the Genuine Progress Indicator for the state.
 Previously, Marcus worked for the Government of Canada.
 He is currently working part-time on a study with Dr. Oleson on the economic cost of beach quality degradation, and part-time for an environmental consulting firm.